karaokenite/karaokenite-react/docs/Folders.md

 - 👎 **Don't** place components here that rely on any sort of complex cross-component logic, such as server connection contexts.

 > 💡 Sticking to our fledgling design system makes it easier to keep pieces of the UI looking consistent and reduces work recreating similar components.

+## `connection`

+Room-specific logic for initialization a Socket.IO connection to the server and communicating over it.

+- 👍 **Do** keep all code around initializing server connections here, to abstract those details away from other folders.
+- 👎 **Don't** update UI based on the results of those connections here; prefer doing that in page-specific React components.

 ## `pages`